 Read this example report

-We have created an example of what a report for a Tribunal hearing should look like.
-The content of this report is fictional and has been developed for training purposes.
+We have de-identified a report for a Tribunal hearing as an example of what a report for a Tribunal hearing should look like.
 Read the report now:

 Watch: Tips on sections of the report template